 Once all the required documentation is received, the staff will attempt to obtain third-party verifications.
 Annual household income is the combined income for all wage earners in the applicant's household.
 A household member that is 18 years old, a full-time student and who is a dependent is excluded to the extent that his/her salary exceeds \$480 per year - only the first \$480 is accounted for.
 The City of Pompano Beach program projects the household's income twelve (12) months forward from the date of the application.
-It will also look at the YTD income and current pay stubs and will use the higher projected income to establish household income.
+The staff will look at two months of pay stubs, average the 2 months and project that income for 12 months.
+Gross monthly benefits will be projected for 12 months.